marchfra/caged-trainer/README.md

 # CAGED Trainer

-Generate a chord and checks if the user-provided list of modes are valid modes that the chord can harmonize.
+Generate a chord and check if the user-provided list of modes are valid modes that the chord can harmonize.

 ## Installation